 General Fund operating revenue is derived almost solely from the AMF charged to all groundwater withdrawal permit holders.
-By far, the largest source of EAA revenue is the AMFs paid by non-agricultural (Municipal and Industrial, or M&I) groundwater withdrawal permit holders.
-As set forth in the EAA Act, M&I permit holders pay AMFs based on the amount of groundwater authorized to be pumped in a given year.
+By far, the largest source of EAA revenue is the AMFs paid by non-agricultural groundwater withdrawal permit holders; that is Municipal and Industrial (M&I) users.
+As set forth in the EAA Act, M&I permit holders pay AMFs based on the amount of groundwater authorized under their permits.

-In 2024, the General Fund AMF rate increases from \$54 to \$58 resulting in an increase in revenue.
-Revenue from this source represents about 98.2% of total General Fund revenues in 2024.
+In 2025, the General Fund AMF rate decreased from \$58 to \$50 resulting in a decrease in revenue.
+Revenue from this source represents about 97.2% of total General Fund revenues in 2025.

-Revenue from agricultural permit holders, who pay \$2 per acre-foot of groundwater actually pumped as set forth in the Act, represents less than 1% of the total budgeted revenue.
+Additional AMF-generated revenue comes from agricultural permit holders, who pay \$2 per acrefoot of groundwater actually pumped in a year as set forth in the Act.
+This represents less than 1% of the total budgeted revenue.